astroumd/lmtoy/docs/wishlist.md

   Segfaults show up as Error 11 in the gridder.

   Note added: I've still seen a segfault, but harder to reproduce.
+  [github issue on this]

-* more header information passing from RAW to FITS, e.g. for ADMIT to work. more to come (e.g. HISTORY).
+* more header information passing from RAW to FITS, e.g. for ADMIT to work.
 Need to confirm if other things in CASA and MIRIAD also work correctly.
+  [github issue on this]

 * the pipeline now outputs a lot more useful info (map extent in position and velocity, noise stats per pixel, etc.), but more is